swapneal10/JsonMagic/readme.md

 # tl;dr

-The embed script assigns the Postman visualization template to the `postman-viz-jsonmgagic-template.html` file, and then renders the web visualization
+The embed script assigns the Postman visualization template to the `postman-viz-jsonmgagic-template.html` file, and then renders the web visualization.